mkimuci/ioling/pages/Contests/01_upcoming.md

 ## Important Dates

 #### Requesting new working language*
-Before Jan 31, 2023
+Before Jan 31, 2024

 * A new working language means a language that was not present in the previous IOL.
 Please, note that countries can ask for any language.
 Asking for a particular language (e.g. English) does **NOT** give an advantage during the contest – all language versions are equal.

-The list of the IOL19 working languages can be seen on the [IOL19 working languages](/previous_languages/) page.
+The list of the IOL 2023 working languages can be seen on the [IOL 2023 working languages](/previous_languages/) page.
 Please, make sure that you have read through the [Working language(s) selection](/working_language/) page carefully before requesting a new language.

 #### Early Bird registration
-Jan 9 – Jan 31, 2023
+Jan 8 – 31, 2024

 #### Deposits for the teams with Early Bird registration
-By Feb 23, 2023 (30% non-refundable)
+By Feb 28, 2024 (30% non-refundable)

 #### Standard registration
-Feb 1 – March 31, 2023
+Feb 1 – March 31, 2024

 #### Payment for the teams with Standard registration
-By April 30, 2023
+By April 30, 2024

 #### Late registration opens
-April 1, 2023
+April 1, 2024

 ---